2025 Las Vegas Raiders season: Coaching changes

 Following the end of the 2024 season, the Raiders fired head coach Antonio Pierce.
 Two days later, general manager Tom Telesco was also fired.
 Owner Mark Davis said that new part owner of the team, Tom Brady, would play a role in the selection of a new head coach and general manager.
 On January 22, 2025, the team named Tampa Bay Buccaneers assistant general manager, John Spytek as the team's new general manager.
 Spytek had a long relationship with Brady going back to college and the two were teammates with the Buccaneers in their 2020 Super Bowl winning season.
 On January 25, the Raiders named former Seattle Seahawks head coach Pete Carroll the team's new head coach.

 On January 31, the team announced that defensive coordinator Patrick Graham would remain on the staff in the same position.
 Ohio State offensive coordinator and former Philadelphia Eagles head coach Chip Kelly was named the new offensive coordinator on February 2.
 On February 3, it was reported that Carroll would hire his son, Brennan, as the team's new offensive line coach.
+On November 23, the Raiders fired Kelly as offensive coordinator.